dwarfmondo/scrumcards/README.txt

 SCRUM CARDS
 ===========

-This is an HTML5 "app" to assists in-person
+This is an HTML5 "app" to assist in-person
 Scrum (agile) project management estimation.

 It replaces the need for a native app on iPhone